Days of thunder this week as heavy rain and floods set to continue

 The Met Office said localised areas in England and Wales will be hit by torrential rain, thunder and flooding again on Tuesday.

-The UK can expect days of thunder as heavy rain and floods are set to continue over the coming days.
+The UK can expect days of thunder as heavy rain and flooding are set to continue over the coming days.

-The Met Office has issued a yellow thunderstorm warning for most of the UK on Tuesday with conditions potentially causing more flash flooding as well as transport disruption and power cuts.
+The Met Office has issued a yellow thunderstorm warning for England and Wales on Tuesday, with conditions potentially causing more flash flooding as well as transport disruption and power cuts.

 The weather warning will stay in place for southern England on Wednesday, where communities could be cut off by flooded roads, and the chance of fast-flowing or deep flood water could cause danger to life.